 - A few areas to play music amongst the plant life

-If you’re looking for a break from the Florida sun, the Kids’ Corner offers a great indoor play area.
-This space, located next to Selby Cafe, is packed with nature themed toys and games for kids.
-And with everything from a nursing rocker to dress-up clothes, it caters to everyone from the newborn babies up.
+Want a break from the Florida sun?
+The Kids’ Corner offers a great indoor play area in Sarasota.
+The space is packed with nature themed toys and games for kids.
+With everything from a nursing rocker to dress-up clothes, it caters to everyone from the newborn babies up.
 Selby Gardens also offers a monthly Little Sprouts Club that includes activities geared toward kids ages 2-5.
 We didn’t get to check it out on this visit, but the program includes rainforest themed activities, a snack and story time.

 Know Before You Go: The Selby Botanical Gardens are located 900 S. Palm Avenue, Sarasota, FL 34236.
 Admission is free for kids up to age 5, making it super affordable for families.
 The grounds are very spread out, so be sure to have either a stroller or carrier if you’re visiting with younger children.